Archita Sahu

-Archita Sahu is an Indian actress, model, and television personality with an established career in Odia Films.
-She was runner-up in the 2013 Femina Miss India, Kolkata.
-Her numerous accolades as an actress include four Odisha State Film Awards.
+Archita Sahu (born 29 June 1990), known mononymously as Archita, is an Indian actress, model, and television personality.
+She is known for her work in Odia films, for which she has received four Odisha State Film Awards.

 Early life

-Sahu was born in Bhubaneswar, Odisha.
-She completed her education at D. M. School and B. Tech from KIIT University.
-She is also an Odissi dancer and won a national scholarship for the same.
+Sahu was born on 29 June in Rourkela, but grew up in Bhubaneswar.
+In 2011, she graduated from KIIT University with a B.Tech in Information Technology.
+She is trained in classical Odissi dancing, with which she gained a national scholarship for.

 In 2004, she was crowned Miss Kalinga.

-In 2013, Sahu participated in Femina Miss India, Kolkata and emerged as a 1st runners up.
+In 2013, she was named first runner-up in Kolkata's regional Femina Miss India pageant.

 Film career

+Despite beauty pageants being commonly seen as steppingstones to gaining mainstream film roles in Bollywood, Sahu took up roles in Odia films instead.
 Her first Odia film, O My Love, was released in 2005.
-At the Odisha State Film Awards, she has been awarded Best Actress four times.
+At the Odisha State Film Awards, she was awarded Best Actress four times.

+Archita made her Bengali and Hindi cinema debut in the film The Light: Swami Vivekananda, where she played Moina Bai.

 Other work

 Sahu is the state Ambassador of UNICEF and Government of Odisha's "Eradication of child labour".
 She is also the ambassador of Junior Red Cross.

 She was also a part of IPL 5 as brand ambassador of Deccan Chargers.